 How Suffolk Construction Enhanced Collaboration with Trade Partners Using OpenSpace

-For general contractors, staying on top of the progress of multiple trade partners is challenging, not to mention anxiety-inducing.
-When things go wrong, it can be tricky to assign responsibility or figure out who is responsive for rework.
+For general contractors, staying on top of the progress of multiple trade partners can be challenging, not to mention anxiety-inducing.
+When things go wrong, it can be tricky to assign responsibility or figure out who is responsible for rework.

 “We were faced with an extremely aggressive schedule,” said Sanchez, “but OpenSpace helped me manage the installation with the trade partners and keep the project on track.”